 In June 2021, the Marketing Accountability Standards Board (MASB), issued the landmark publication, The Financial Value of Brands Imperative: Why Brands Must be Valued in Financial Terms.
 A fundamental premise of the publication is that the measurement and analysis of the Financial Value of Brands [definition] demonstrates the material contribution of brands to the overall value of the enterprise and provides an excellent management decision-making tool to enhance long-term enterprise value.
 MASB’s key recommendation is that brand-centric enterprises develop an internal methodology to annually measure, explain and report the Financial Value of Brands to the executive level, even in the absence of any external regulatory or accounting requirements.

 The publication cited several real-world examples to support this fundamental premise and key recommendation.
-Now with the passage of time, we look back at several of these examples.
 Not surprising to us at MASB, the passage of time has only further reinforced our positions and conclusions in the original publication.

 The Impact of Brands on Market Capitalization